Welcome to St. John Neumann Catholic Church!

 Welcome to the parish church of St. John Neumann – 1825 households strong, 72 of which have joined us since July 2012!
 Pray with us, worship with us, walk with us as we grow in our identity as daughters and sons of a loving Father and faithful disciples of Jesus Christ!

-Rev. Joseph MPR Cocucci, KHS
+Rev. Joseph MPR Cocucci, KCHS

 Pastor